 College of Coastal Georgia faculty are encouraged to travel to conferences locally, regionally, nationally, and even internationally.
 Travel money is available for all faculty interested in attending conferences as part of their scholarship agenda or for professional development.
 Details on travel policies and forms can be found on the Business Office's website.

-Below are several annual regional conferences.
+Below are several annual regional conferences and meetings.
 Kennesaw State University’s Center for Excellence in Teaching and Learning maintains a database of teaching conferences available at https://cetl.kennesaw.edu/teaching-conferences-directory.
 KSU's CETL also maintains a database of teaching journals available at https://cetl.kennesaw.edu/teaching-journals-directory.